Manivelan-sv/Manivelan-sv/README.md

 ### I'm S.V.Manivelan

 Research Scholar
-Department of Physics, M. R. Government Arts College (Affiliated to Bharathidasan University), Mannargudi, Tamilnadu, India - 614 001.
+Department of Physics, M. R. Government Arts College (Affiliated to Bharathidasan University), Mannargudi, India.

-I am Manivelan Saminathan Vasuki, Research Scholar specializing in Nonlinear Dynamics and Chaos, delving deep into Physics through computational insights.
+I'm specializing in Nonlinear Dynamics and Chaos, delving deep into Physics through computational insights.
 Currently, I am investigating the statistical properties and dynamics of extreme events across various nonlinear systems.
 By applying chaos and Extreme Value Theory principles, I aim to deeply comprehend their occurrence and impact.

 I'm ready to engage in discussions and work.
 For me, research is all about discovering enjoyable new things and fostering enriching connections.